-What Is the Medical Administrative Assistant Salary?
-And 6 Other Questions About This Career
+What Is the Average Medical Administrative Assistant Salary?
+And 5 Other Questions About This Career

-While this might not be “doctor money,” some of this is offset by the fact these positions don’t require years and years of formal education and training.
-Another factor is the stability and growth this field is expected to see—you can rest assured knowing you have a career that provides a sound and steady income.
+While this might not be “doctor money,” consider the fact that these positions don’t require years and years of expensive education and training.
+Another factor is the stability and growth this field is projected to see—you can rest assured knowing you have a career that provides a sound and steady income.
 Additionally, working as a medical administrative assistant could provide a strong foundation to build upon for other administrative healthcare roles.

 2. What is the job outlook for medical administrative assistants?